cefet-rj-dal/tspredit/timeseries/ts_tune.md

+Time series tuning: Hyperparameter optimization explores a predefined search space to identify configurations that generalize well, typically assessed via cross-validation on the training segment without leaking future information.
+Searching can be grid- or random-based; for many problems, random search is competitive and simpler.
+Here, tuning spans both the input window length and the base learner’s key parameters.

 Objective: Perform hyperparameter search (window size and base model parameters) with cross-validation to improve time-series forecasting, and evaluate the result.